-EPAYA -EHEALTHB This group of questions are examples of hierarchical coding.
-Where a respondent says that management 'negotiates' with the representative, the implication is that they also 'consult' and 'inform'.
+EPAYA - SeeNEGOTIATIONSGLOSSARY EHEALTHB SeeCONSULTATIONSGLOSSARY This group of questions are examples of hierarchical coding.
+Where a respondent say that management 'negotiates' with the representative, the implication is that they also 'consult' and 'inform'.
 The respondent may specifically say this.
 Similarly the answer 'consult' will imply 'inform'.
 You should only record one response - the one that is highest in the hierarchy.

+MQ BLOCK F

+PAYMENT SYSTEMS AND PAY DETERMINANTS

 This section is all about pay - a very complex topic area.
 We ask some detailed questions about particular types of 'variable-pay' schemes.
 Under these schemes, pay is, as implied, variable, and is usually dependent on some measure of either individual or workplace or organisation performance.
 A good example is profit-related pay schemes, where employees get an annual profit-related payment, the size of which depends on the level of profit.
 We ask about these and other variable pay schemes in some detail, finding out which employees are covered, which employees actually take part, and how payments are determined.

-FPERF

-FPROF

-See PROFIT-RELATED PAY GLOSSARY

-FLEVEL

-SEE......GLOSSARY

-FSHARE-FSHARWHT SEE......GLOSSARY
+FPERF SeePAYMENT BY RESULTSGLOSSARY SeeMERIT PAYGLOSSARY FPROF SeePROFIT-RELATED PAYGLOSSARY FLEVEL SEESUBSIDIARYGLOSSARY FSHARE- FSHARWHT SEEEMPLOYEE SHARE OWNERSHIPGLOSSARY SEEGLOSSARY The next set of questions looks at the use of job evaluation schemes.
+These are schemes that employers use to work out what the rates of pay should be for different types of job.
+Some schemes work by giving each job points for a series of different factors, such as the levels of skill and responsibility that the job entails; the rate of pay is then determined by the total number of points the job is awarded in the evaluation.
+Other schemes involve much less analysis of the content of the job.
 The next set of questions looks at the use of job evaluation schemes.
 These are schemes that employers use to work out what the rates of pay should be for different types of job.
 Some schemes work by giving each job points for a series of different factors, such as the levels of skill and responsibility that the job entails; the rate of pay is then determined by the total number of points the job is awarded in the evaluation.
+Other FSHARWHT The next set of questions looks at the use of job evaluation schemes.
+These are schemes that employers use to work out what the rates of pay should be for different types of job.
+Some schemes work by giving each job points for a series of different factors, such as the levels of skill and responsibility that the job entails; the rate of pay is then determined by the total number of points the job is awarded in the evaluation.
 Other schemes involve much less analysis of the content of the job.

-FJOBEVAL

-The next part of this section looks at the last pay settlement or review for the largest occupational group.
-In most workplaces, there is an annual pay round.
-We ask a series of questions about this round, looking at the process by which the decision to give 1% or 10% (or something in between!) was arrived at.

-This involves finding out who had a say in the process.
-We are particularly interested in distinguishing between different levels of an organisation, and whether there was any collective bargaining.
-In the previous section we talked about union recognition and negotiation in general terms.
+negotiation in general terms.
 Here, we want to know what happened the last time pay was reviewed for the largest occupational group.
 In particular, we want to know whether managers did actually negotiate about pay to reach a collective agreement, be this at workplace, organisation, or industry level.